-The Board comprises the part-time Executive Chairman, Don Goulding, the part time Chief Financial Officer, Shaun Claydon, and one Non-Executive Director, Mark Quinn.
-Mark Quinn is not considered to be independent due to other Directorships he holds and the nature of his relationship with a substantial shareholder.
+The Board comprises the part-time Executive Chairman, Don Goulding, the part time Chief Financial Officer, Shaun Claydon, Non-executive Director, Roland Grain and Marketing Director Kate O'Connell.

 The letters of appointment of all Directors are available for inspection at the Company's registered office during normal business hours.
-Don Goulding is expected to dedicate 3 days per week to the Company, Shaun Claydon is expected to dedicate 3-4 days per month, and Mark Quinn is expected to dedicate such time as is necessary for the proper performance of his duties.
+Don Goulding is expected to dedicate 3-4 days per week to the Company, Shaun Claydon is expected to dedicate 3-4 days per month, Kate O'Connell is expected to dedicate 4 days per week and Roland Grain is expected to dedicate such time as is necessary for the proper performance of his duties.

-In the year ended 31 March 2020, there have been seven Board meetings, all of which were attended by Don Goulding and Shaun Claydon and six of which were attended by all the Directors.
-There has been one Audit Committee meeting, which was attended by the relevant Directors.
+In the year ended 31 March 2021, there have been 6 Board meetings, all of which were attended by Don Goulding and Shaun Claydon, 5 of which were attended by Kate O'Connell and one was attended by Roland Grain following his appointment in February 2021.
+Mark Quinn attended 4 meetings before his resignation from the Board in January 2021.
+There has been one Audit Committee meeting, which was attended by Don Goulding and Shaun Claydon.

-There have been no Remuneration Committee meetings in the year ended 31 March 2020.
+There have been no Remuneration Committee meetings in the year ended 31 March 2021.

 Meetings are open and constructive, with every Director participating fully.
-Senior management can and often are invited to meetings, providing the Board with a thorough overview of the Company.
+Where appropriate, Senior management can be invited to meetings, providing the Board with a thorough overview of the Company.

 The Board recognises the long-term need for an Independent Non-Executive Chair and shall continue to review this as the scale and complexity of the Company grows in the future and in proportion to costs.
 The Board also notes that the QCA recommends a balance between Executive and Non-Executive Directors and recommends that there be at least two Independent Non-Executives.
-The Board will take this into account when considering future appointments.
-However, all Directors are encouraged to use their judgement and to challenge matters, whether strategic or operational, enabling the Board to discharge its duties and responsibilities effectively.
-Therefore, the Board acknowledges that at its current development, it does not comply with Principle 5.
-However, the Board maintains that the Board's composition will be frequently reviewed as the Company develops.
+The Board will take this into account when considering future appointments and is planning to appoint an independent Non-Executive Director in the upcoming financial year.
+All Directors are encouraged to use their judgement and to challenge matters, whether strategic or operational, enabling the Board to discharge its duties and responsibilities effectively.
+Therefore, the Board acknowledges that at its current stage of development, it does not comply with Principle 5.
+However, the Board maintains that its composition will be frequently reviewed as the Company develops.